magento/devdocs/src/guides/v2.4/graphql/mutations/create-customer-v2.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`allow_remote_shopping_assistance` | Boolean | Indicates whether the customer has enabled remote shopping assistance `date_of_birth` | String | The customer’s date of birth.
-In keeping with current security and privacy best practices, be sure you are aware of any potential legal and security risks associated with the storage of customers’ full date of birth (month, day, year) along with other personal identifiers, such as full name, before collecting or processing such data.
+`allow_remote_shopping_assistance` | Boolean | Indicates whether the customer has enabled remote shopping assistance `date_of_birth` | String | The customer's date of birth.
+In keeping with current security and privacy best practices, be sure you are aware of any potential legal and security risks associated with the storage of customers' full date of birth (month, day, year) along with other personal identifiers, such as full name, before collecting or processing such data.
 `dob` | String | Deprecated.
 Use `date_of_birth` instead.
-The customer’s date of birth `email` | String! | The customer’s email address `firstname` | String! | The customer’s first name `gender` | Int | The customer's gender (Male - 1, Female - 2)
+The customer's date of birth `email` | String! | The customer's email address `firstname` | String! | The customer's first name `gender` | Int | The customer's gender (Male - 1, Female - 2)
-`is_subscribed` | Boolean | Indicates whether the customer subscribes to the store's newsletter `lastname` | String! | The customer’s last name `middlename` | String | The customer’s middle name `password` | String | The customer's password
+`is_subscribed` | Boolean | Indicates whether the customer subscribes to the store's newsletter `lastname` | String! | The customer's last name `middlename` | String | The customer's middle name `password` | String | The customer's password
 `prefix` | String | An honorific, such as Dr., Mr., or Mrs.
-`suffix` | String | A value such as Sr., Jr., or III `taxvat` | String | The customer’s Tax/VAT number (for corporate customers)
+`suffix` | String | A value such as Sr., Jr., or III `taxvat` | String | The customer's Tax/VAT number (for corporate customers)

 ## Output attributes